TahirRida/DailyTracker/README.md

 ## Description
 This is a simple To-Do application built using serverless architecture with AWS services.
 The application allows users to create, view, update, and delete tasks.
 It features a serverless backend using AWS Lambda functions, DynamoDB for data storage, and API Gateway to handle RESTful API requests.
 The front-end is hosted on Amazon S3.
+## Technologies Used
+Access the application using the [link](http://todoapptahir.s3-website-us-east-1.amazonaws.com/)

 ## Architecture
 The application follows a serverless architecture pattern: